California State Route 91: SR 14: present SR 91 to Hermosa Beach

 Before the present freeway was constructed, SR 14 ran along Gould Avenue, Redondo Beach Boulevard, Compton Boulevard, Alameda Street, Artesia Avenue, La Habra Boulevard, Firestone Boulevard and Orangethorpe Avenue.
 In the 1964 renumbering, SR 14 was renumbered to SR 91.

-Prior to 1991, the Gardena Freeway was known as the Redondo Beach Freeway, referring to Caltrans's original intention for the freeway portion of the route to continue all the way to the never-built Pacific Coast Freeway.
+Before 1991, the Gardena Freeway was known as the Redondo Beach Freeway, referring to Caltrans's original intention for the freeway portion of the route to continue to the never-built Pacific Coast Freeway.

 Before 1997, Caltrans controlled maintenance of SR 91 up to State Route 1 in Hermosa Beach.
 The portion between Vermont Avenue and Western Avenue was relinquished to Gardena in 1997.
-In 2003, the western portion, from SR 1 to Western Avenue, was relinquished to the cities that the road goes through.
+In 2003, the western portion, from SR 1 to Western Avenue, was relinquished to the cities through that the road goes through.

 The first segment of the freeway was built in 1965 as US 91, and the last segment was built in 1975.
 Despite the relinquishments, however, Artesia Boulevard between I-110 and SR 1 is still signed off as SR 91.